Society-for-Internet-Blaseball-Research/sibr-jekyll-theme/README.md

     $ bundle

-## Special cases
+## Layouts

-if you're on a subdomain you should set the path to https://sibr.dev. otherwise all the urls will be wrong :)
+- use *fullpath* if you need to include https://sibr.dev for whatever reason, otherwise use *default*